 “Aha!”
 Moment – When you finally get the flash of inspiration that helps you solve a puzzle.
 This is followed by extreme satisfaction of how clever you are.

 Aha!
-Puzzle – The HOW
+Stage – The HOW

 But when you solve it?
+When you get that insight?
 “AHA!
 That’s it!!”

 Examples: A riddle, figuring out a pattern or a sequence, connecting the relationship between two unrelated objects.

 Everything’s Aha!
-When You’re New
+When You’re New to Puzzles

 In a Process puzzle, you have the rules to complete the puzzle.
 This is logical deduction.
 This is why a computer should be able to do a process puzzle: you give it the rules.